chiragakunosensei/Lab_1/README.md

 1. Clear all your selections so no schools are selected.
 Open the schools attribute table.
-2. Right-click the heading of the field `ENROLLMENT` and select **Statistics**.
+2. Right-click the heading of the field `ENROLL` and select **Statistics**.
 3. On the **Statistics** mode of the Chart Properties pane, you’ll see information about the values in the field whose heading you clicked.
     ![](images/statistics_pane.png)
-4. Note the statistics, e.g. minimum, maximum, mean, etc. The sum is the sum of the row values in the `ENROLLMENT` field for all the schools, i.e. the total number of students in all schools – 231,981 students.
+4. Note the statistics, e.g. minimum, maximum, mean, etc. The sum is the sum of the row values in the `ENROLL` field for all the schools, i.e. the total number of students in all schools – 231,981 students.
-5. The **Statistics** tool will also generate a histogram in the table area that shows the distribution of the values in the `ENROLLMENT` field.
+5. The **Statistics** tool will also generate a histogram in the table area that shows the distribution of the values in the `ENROLL` field.
     ![](images/statistics_histogram.png)
 6. In the table area, switch back to the schools layer attribute table.
     Using **Select by Attributes**, select only the private schools.
 There should be 173 schools selected.
-7. Reopen the statistics for the `ENROLLMENT` field.
+7. Reopen the statistics for the `ENROLL` field.
 Note that there is now a column in the side pane for the **Selection** as well as the entire **Dataset**.
 We can compare the summary statistics for the entire schools layer to our selection of private schools.